Alan-lab/cdf_classification/README.md

 4.Class Activation Map
 The response size of the feature map is mapped to the original image, allowing readers to understand the effect of the model more intuitively.
-Prepare your picture like in this (https://github.com/Alan-lab/data/Dogcatflower/test/flower/flower.1501.jpg).
+Prepare your picture like this (https://github.com/Alan-lab/data/Dogcatflower/test/flower/flower.1501.jpg).
 ```bash
 python Viewer/Grad_CAM.py
 ```

-5. More details can be found in [folder](https://github.com/Alan-lab/cdf-Classification).
+5. More details can be found in [folder](https://github.com/Alan-lab/cdf_classification).

 ## Acknowledgments
 This work is mainly supported by (https://courses.d2l.ai/zh-v2/) and CSDN.